Shaolin History . . .

 The ledges of heaven are piled up steeply.

 The immortal capital is pure and lofty.
-Just made for a place of worship,

 The nature of the site draws one forward.